garydunkerley/garydunkerley.github.io/_pages/research.md

 ---
 My research focuses on links, spatial graphs, and surfaces in 4-manifolds.
-In particular, my work focuses on obtaining information about surfaces bounded by links by means of the Heegaard Floer homology package and related invariants.
+In particular, I am interested in studying surfaces bounded by links by means of the Heegaard Floer homology package and related invariants.

 ---